 Dallas Farmers Market has produce, but that's not necessarily what draws people in.

-The $10 million revamp of Houston Farmers Market aims to thrust it into the same class as Seattle's famed Pike Place Market.
+The $10 million-plus revamp of Houston Farmers Market aims to thrust it into the same class as Seattle's famed Pike Place Market.

 The current state of Houston Farmer Market is less than inspiring.

 Houston Farmers Market is looking at world-class markets like London's famed Borough Market as models.

 The Dallas Farmers Market can surprise you, like Rush Limbaugh suddenly realizing that hurricanes really do exist surprise you.
 I certainly didn’t expect to find myself going there several days in a row, trying something new every time.
 But that’s what happened during a recent trip that put me in downtown Dallas for a stretch.

 Dallas’ farmers market excels at convenience.
 It is right there, easily walkable from a number of downtown hotels.
 You can have a nice red snapper dinner one night, nosh on pork tacos for lunch the next and get your kids grilled cheese sandwiches they remember.
 And ask for later.

 These are lessons the developers of the ultra-ambitious, $10 million renovation transformation of the Houston Farmers Market would be wise to consider.
 The leaders of MLB Capital Partners, the commercial real estate investment firm that purchased Houston Farmers Market, are rightfully setting their sights on Seattle’s Pike Place Market, London’s Borough Market and Philadelphia’s Reading Terminal Market as models.

 They want to Houston Farmers Market to be one of the best farmers markets in the entire world.
 But they’d better make sure it’s at least as good as Dallas’ farmers market first.